Sotatek-TruongNguyen2/Presale-NFT/CONTRACT.md

 ## COMMANDS FOR DEPLOYMENT AND BATCH WHITELISTING.

+### This file is all about the explanation of all functions, variables, commands that i used in smart contract.
+Moreover, I added some notes in the bottom about batch whitelisting in Presale round too.

 1. DEV ENVIRONMENT:
     + npx hardhat compile : To compile your contracts in your Hardhat project.